OSVTAC/project-recommendations/index.md

 **6.1.
 Is open-source software more or less secure than proprietary software?**

-The short answer is that, in general, open-source software is neither more secure nor less secure than proprietary software.
+Independent studies have shown that, in general, open-source software is neither more secure nor less secure than proprietary software (see for example Synopsys's ["Coverity® Scan Open Source Report 2014"][coverity-report-2014]).
 Both secure and insecure open-source software can be written.
 Similarly, both secure and insecure proprietary software can be written.

 A key difference though is that, because it is publicly viewable, claims about the security of open-source software can be _independently verified_,